mcsrainbow/mcsrainbow.github.io/en/2022/01/notes-from-pomodoro-technique-illustrated/index.md

-# Notes from "Pomodoro Technique Illustrated"
+# Notes from "Pomodoro Technique Illustrated: The Easy Way to Do More in Less Time"

 The Pomodoro Technique is designed to maintain focus and prevent burnout.